 We are an intergenerational faith community of young families, students, faculty and staff from nearby George Mason University, military and other retirees, new and longtime members.
 We are an active congregation with about 130 worshippers on a Sunday.
 But don’t let our size fool you - we have the energy and mission focus of a much larger congregation!

-We are streaming online and meeting in person.
+Due to the ongoing construction, we are currently meeting outdoors at 9:00 a.m. on Sunday.
 Whether you are looking for a place to worship, a spiritual home, or a caring group of people who actively support and encourage one another, St. Peter’s in the Woods has much to offer.

 I invite you to come and see God at work in our midst and join our journey of faith!